Our City Our Plan - Jefferson Lane

 • What does RD6 and RD5 mean?

-Marcello asked almost 4 years ago
+Marcello asked over 4 years ago

 The RD6 density designation allows for 1 bedroom per 33 square metres of site area, with RD5 allowing for 1 bedroom per 50 square metres of site area.